lcansby/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

 | Watermarks|✔️|✔️|✔️|✔️|✔️|✔️|✔️|✔️|✔️|✖️|✖️|✖️|✖️|✖️|✔️|

 <sup>1</sup> Prevent copying or forwarding of chat on mobile clients is only supported through sensitivity labels.

-[PLACEHOLDER NOTE TO SELF: ADD 'external domain activity report' and 'inactive team and domain delivery']

 [PLACEHOLDER: MISSING- Prevent users from sharing content in external meetings]